 Regional interests: South India, esp.
 Tamilnadu and Kerala, Southeast Asia (Cambodia, Indonesia, Singapore).

-Advanced Tamil, Introduction to the History of Tamil Literature, Nineteenth-Century Tamil Literature, Readings in World Literature, Masterpieces of European Poetry, Reading the Middle Ages: Europe and Asia; How to do things with South Asian Texts; Colonial Fictions: Novels of Adventures, Exoticisms, and East and West.
+Advanced Tamil; Introduction to the History of Tamil Literature; Nineteenth-Century Tamil Literature; Readings in World Literature; Masterpieces of European Poetry; Reading the Middle Ages: Europe and Asia; How to do things with South Asian Texts; Colonial Fictions: Novels of Adventures, Exoticisms, and East and West.

 - “The Digital Archive of South Indian Inscriptions (DASI) — A First Report,” in: Jean-Luc Chevillard und Eva Wilden (eds.).
 2004.
 South-Indian Horizons.
 Felicitation Volume for François Gros on the occasion of his 70th birthday.
 Pondicherry: Institut Français and EFEO. pp. 495–503.